cortrudolph/SLU_IO_Psych/content/authors/Richard Harvey/_index.md

   url: "https://sites.google.com/a/slu.edu/harvey-collective-identity-lab/home"

 # Short bio (displayed in user profile at end of posts)
-bio: Richard Harvey is an Associate Professor of Industrial & Organizational Psychology at Saint Louis University.
+bio: Richard D. Harvey is an Associate Professor of Industrial & Organizational Psychology at Saint Louis University.

 interests:
 - Organizational & Team Identity